abgros/enquote/README.md

 ## Usage

 1. Go to a supported website
-2. Make sure you have the passage copied to your clipboard (not necessary for: Twitter, nkjp.pl)
+2. Make sure you have the passage copied to your clipboard (not necessary for: Twitter, Bluesky, nkjp.pl)
 3. Click the extension icon
 4. Click "Quote"
 5. Wait for the button to say "Copied!"